“But only in their dreams can men be truly free. It was always thus and always thus will be.”

 , the joyous provocateur DJ on Good Morning,Vietnam

 , Mrs. Doubtfire

 -- and whatever he was to you.
 He reminded us to laugh.
 How could HE check out of life?
-Share a free sample The Goddess Within.
-Express your potential and desires from a woman's point of view.
-Learn about your personal power and how to express it!
+Share a free sample Relocation Reading.
+Discover the best locations to live your best life with a free sample of this reading!

 It’s hard for most of us, thankfully, to truly understand depression or the emotional impact of hearing you have Parkinson's.
 Or the highs and lows of someone with so much charisma and sensitivity that he could run circles around late-night talk show hosts or have an audience laughing so hard, they coughed up phlegm.
 Williams was a deep-feeler, intuitive and sensitive to say the least; he was triple-Water with a Ninth House Sun in Cancer, a Fourth House Pisces Moon and Scorpio Rising.
 When I first looked at his chart, I was surprised that he even had the gall to endeavor the public stage with such a torrent of feeling and the concomitant vulnerability.
 But Water is the powerful force, especially when it lets go and lets God, as they say.
 For anyone who's worked with Robin Williams, they attest to his all-out commitment and dazzling comic genius (his Pluto-Mercury conjunction in Leo and the Tenth House!)
 This is someone who was definitely “in the zone” … that magical place where the mind shuts off and spirit takes over.